Chumsy0725/DGWM/README.md

 The script is provided in `/scripts/DGWM/run_ssdg.sh`.
 You need to update the `DATA` variable that points to the directory where you put the datasets.
 There are two input arguments: `DATASET` and `NLAB` (total number of labels).

 Here we give an example.
-Say you want to run FBC-SA on OfficHome under the 10-labels-per-class setting (i.e. 1950 labels in total), simply run the following commands in your terminal,
+Say you want to run DGWM on OfficHome under the 10-labels-per-class setting (i.e. 1950 labels in total), run the following commands in your terminal,
 ```bash
 conda activate dassl
 cd scripts/DGWM
 bash run_ssdg.sh ssdg_officehome 1950
 ```

-In this case, the code will run FBC-SA in four different setups (four target domains), each for five times (five random seeds).
+In this case, the code will run DGWM in four different setups (four target domains), each for five times (five random seeds).
 You can modify the code to run a single experiment instead of all at once if you have multiple GPUs.

 To show the results, simply do